rvirding/erlog/doc/libraries.md

 ### Prolog libraries
 You can also write prolog libraries, which you can load manually of automatically.
 All this libraries will be loaded to library space.
-For automatic loading libraries - move them to `lib/autoload` directory.
+For automatic loading libraries - move them to `lib/autoload` directory, or use library autoload standard method.
 Note, that if you create a functor in prolog library and load this library - you won't create same functor in userspace with the help of `assert`.
 Also - if you have same functors in different libraries - they will be rewritten by last loaded.